marcusoftnet/marcusoftnet.github.io/_posts/2014-06-02-waiting-is-bad-for-you-and-its-worse.md

 ![2014-06-02 13.16.14](/img/2014-06-02%2525252013.16.14_thumb%2525255B8%2525255D.jpg)

 We talked for awhile and they seem to understand.
-Heads where nodding and people went “aaaaah”.
+Heads where nodding and people went “aah”.

 (Yeah, that’s how I measure success in delivering messages.
 Not really the best way I can tell you… Find better for yourselves.)